gaiar/nginx_configurations/README.md

 echo "deb-src http://httpredir.debian.org/debian jessie-updates main contrib non-free" >> /etc/apt/sources.list.d/deb-contribnonfree.list

-If you run apt-get update and you recevive a GPG error that a publick key is not availble, then first install
+If you run apt-get update and you recevive a GPG error that a public key is not availble, then first install

 apt-get install debian-keyring